fuse-box/fuse-box/docs/plugin-api.md

 ### init

-Happens when a plugin is initilized.
+Happens when a plugin is initialized.
 Good places, to reset your states.

 ### transform

-`transform` if your plugin has a `test` property, fusebox will trigger tranform method sending [file](https://github.com/fuse-box/fuse-box/blob/master/src/File.ts) as a first argument.
+`transform` if your plugin has a `test` property, fusebox will trigger transform method sending [file](https://github.com/fuse-box/fuse-box/blob/master/src/File.ts) as a first argument.

 ### bundleStart
 Happens on bundle start.
 A good place to inject your custom code here.
 For example [here](https://github.com/fuse-box/fuse-box/blob/master/src/plugins/CSSplugin.ts#L50)